 Diabetes also changes your body's ability to fight infections—a cut or sore may take a long time to heal, if it heals at all.
 Damage to blood vessels because of diabetes results in less blood and oxygen getting to your feet.
-Because of this, small sores or breaks in the skin may become deeper skin ulcers; if skin ulcers do not improve, get larger or go deeper into the skin, your toes, foot or leg may have to be amputated.
-That’s why it’s vitally important to properly manage the skin/soft tissue of the feet via diabetic socks and see your health care provider regularly, have regular foot exams and check and care for your feet every day (see http://www.ipfh.org/foot-conditions/diabetes:-foot-concerns/daily-foot-care-for-people-with-diabetes/), especially if you already have nerve or blood vessel damage or current foot problems.
+Because of this, small sores or breaks in the skin may become deeper foot ulcers; if skin ulcers do not improve, get larger or go deeper into the skin, your toes, foot or leg may have to be amputated.
+That’s why it’s vitally important to properly manage diabetic feet and the skin/soft tissue of the feet via diabetic socks and see your health care provider regularly, have regular foot exams and check and care for your feet every day (see http://www.ipfh.org/foot-conditions/diabetes:-foot-concerns/daily-foot-care-for-people-with-diabetes/), especially if you already have nerve or blood vessel damage or current foot problems.
 Clearly, preventive foot care is critical for a person with diabetes.

 “These are the best.
 Having diabetic foot issues, I value the safety and performance of these socks.”
 Herbert A.

 How Thorlos Help with Soft-Tissue Management of the Feet

 Thorlos PADDS have padding that is uniquely designed and engineered for people with diabetes or diabetic symptoms and can help protect against the negative consequences of diabetes-related foot conditions.
 The padding of these diabetic socks, which our customers and health professionals tell us are highly effective in providing diabetic foot protection, has been clinically shown to reduce blisters, pain, foot pressures and moisture.
 They are available in three lengths: over-calf socks, crew socks and ankle socks.